Thie1e/cutpointr/cran-comments.md

 ## R CMD check results

+There were no NOTEs, WARNINGs or ERRORS apart from the NOTE on some platforms that there were misspelled words in the Description, which are two names of authors.

 ### Local
-* R version 4.0.3, Platform: x86_64-w64-mingw32/x64 (64-bit) Running under: Windows 10 x64 (build 18363): no NOTEs, WARNINGs, or ERRORs
+* R version 4.0.3, Platform: x86_64-w64-mingw32/x64 (64-bit) Running under: Windows 10 x64 (build 18363): no NOTEs, WARNINGs, or ERRORs.

-### R-Hub standard and Windows devel
-* no NOTEs, WARNINGs, or ERRORs
+### Win Builder
+* R Under development (unstable) (2020-12-16 r79643), using platform: x86_64-w64-mingw32 (64-bit): NOTE: Possibly mis-spelled words in DESCRIPTION.
+No WARNINGs or ERRORs.

 ### AppVeyor
-* Windows Server: no NOTEs, WARNINGs, or ERRORs
+* R version 4.0.3 Patched (2020-12-16 r79643), Platform: x86_64-w64-mingw32/x64 (64-bit), Running under: Windows Server 2012 R2 x64 (build 9600): no NOTEs, WARNINGs, or ERRORs.

 ### Travis CI
-* Ubuntu: no NOTEs, WARNINGs, or ERRORs
+* Ubuntu 16.04.6 LTS, R version 4.0.2 (2020-06-22), Platform: x86_64-pc-linux-gnu (64-bit): no NOTEs, WARNINGs, or ERRORs.

 ## Downstream dependencies